onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 So even though we can't model reality exactly with math, we can model it well enough to get a feel for the behavior of a circuit.
-We can use it to predict new behavior relative to existing behaior when we add new components or substitute in new values.
+We can use it to predict new behavior relative to existing behavior when we add new components or substitute in new values.
 And we can use it get a deeper understanding of how a radio does what it does.